 As we look to the future, therefore, equity of access to the outdoors remains firmly at the heart of what we stand for.
 For too long, where our National Parks and green spaces are concerned, there have been uncomfortable truths around race, class, and people with health barriers.

-We aim to help change the story.
+Helping to change the story

 We want to reach more people than ever, enriching as many lives as possible and reaffirming ourselves as a leading national charity and social enterprise.

-Our 10 strategic priorities:
+Our 10 strategic priorities

 - To ensure that all means all, increasing the scale and breadth of our reach and ensuring that YHA is for everyone.